Ashraful512/rag2024/README.md

 ### Set up the Python environment:

-Ensure you have Python 3.10+ installed.
+Please make sure you have Python 3.10+ installed.
 You can create a virtual environment using the following commands:

 ```bash
 python -m venv venv